7 Steps of Risk Management Process (RMF) with Example

 Component Description Recommended Descriptors

-Likelihood Also known as probability, this refers to how likely it is for a risk event to occur. • Rare • Unlikely • Possible • Likely • Almost Certain
+Likelihood Also known as probability, this refers to how likely a risk event is to occur. • Rare

-Impact Also referred to as consequence, this determines the extent of the effects a risk event may have on the project. • Minor • Moderate • Major • Critical • Catastrophic
+Impact Also referred to as consequence, this determines the extent of a risk event's effects. • Minor

-Risk Score A numerical value calculated by assessing both the likelihood and impact of a risk.
-Assign a value from 1 to 5 for both likelihood and impact, then multiply them to determine the Risk Level. • 1-4: Acceptable • 5-9: Adequate • 10-16: Tolerable • 17-25: Unacceptable
+Risk Score A numerical value calculated by assessing both likelihood and impact.
+Assign values from 1 to 5 for each, then multiply to determine the Risk Level. • 1-4: Acceptable

-Risk Rating The process of categorizing risks into levels of severity using the Risk Matrix.
-This categorization helps prioritize risks and allocate appropriate management efforts. • Very Low • Low • Medium • High • Very High
+Risk Rating The process of categorizing risks into severity levels using the Risk Matrix.
+This helps prioritize and allocate management efforts. • Very Low

 Step 4: Risk Evaluation